duytran-vio/J2YB-Mentorship/HR Dashboard/README.md

 ### Tasks Completed

-- Research about different user personas in people analytics
+- Research about different user personas in people analytics (their role in organization and what their needs in dashboard):
     - Directors
     - HR Managers
     - Department Managers